 TWC Chapter 800 General Administration rules §800.52 and §800.72.

-The CDER system is available on the Cash Draw & Monthly Expenditure Report System page of TWC’s website.
+The CDER system is available on the Cash Draw & Expenditure Reporting (CDER) System page of TWC’s website.

 PROCEDURES:

 No Local Flexibility (NLF): This rating indicates that AEL entities must comply with the federal and state laws, rules, policies, and required procedures set forth in this AEL Letter and have no local flexibility in determining whether and/or how to comply.
 All information with an NLF rating is indicated by “must.”